What is the National Water Vole Monitoring Programme ?

 Between 1989 and 1998 the Vincent Wildlife Trust (VWT) conducted two national water vole surveys that demonstrated the dramatic decline of our water voles.
 The randomly selected sites that were visited during these two surveys will form the basis of our new survey.
 We aim to annually resurvey these sites, to find out what’s happened since 1998 and also detect any future changes.
 This will allow us to plan and carry out effective conservation action that will really make a difference to water voles.

-To take part you will need to survey one 500m length of riverbank at an allocated site once a year, during May.
+To take part you will need to survey one 500m length of riverbank at an allocated site once a year, between 15th April and 15th June.
 You will record all water vole field signs that you see, along with any otter and mink field signs to gain an insight into the distribution of these two species.
 Full guidance will be given.

 If you already record water voles you can add your site and data to the survey.